-Directory Description cpuname\bin Contains executable files for target-specific components, such as the compiler, the assembler, the linker and the library tools, and the C-SPY® drivers. cpuname\config Contains files used for configuring the development environment and projects, for example: • Linker configuration files (.xcl for XLINK)(.icf for ILINK) • Special function register description files (.sfr) • C-SPY device description files (.ddf) • Device selection files (.menu) • Flash loader applications for various devices (.dxx), depends on your product package • Syntax coloring configuration files (.cfg) • Project templates for both application and library projects (.ewp), and for the library projects, the corresponding library configuration files. cpuname\doc Contains release notes with recent additional information about the tools.
+Directory Description avr32\config Contains files used for configuring the development environment and projects, for example: • Linker configuration files ( .xcl) • C-SPY device description files ( .ddf) • Device selection files ( .menu) • Syntax coloring configuration files ( .cfg) • Project templates for both application and library projects ( .ewp), and for the library projects, the corresponding library configuration files. avr32\doc Contains release notes with recent additional information about the AVR32 tools.
 We recommend that you read all of these files.
-The directory also contains online versions in hypertext PDF format of this user guide, and of the reference guides, as well as online help files (.chm). cpuname\drivers Contains low-level device drivers, typically USB drivers required by the C-SPY drivers. cpuname\example s Contains files related to example projects, which can be opened from the Information Center. cpuname\inc Contains include files, such as the header files for the standard C or C++ library.
-There are also specific header files that define special function registers (SFRs); these files are used by both the compiler and the assembler. cpuname\lib Contains prebuilt libraries and the corresponding library configuration files, used by the compiler. cpuname\plugins Contains executable files and description files for components that can be loaded as plugin modules.
+The directory also contains online versions in hypertext PDF format of this user guide, and of the AVR32 reference guides, as well as online help files ( . chm). avr32\drivers Contains low-level device drivers, typically USB drivers required by the C-SPY drivers. avr32\examples Contains files related to example projects, which can be opened from the Information Center. avr32\inc Contains include files, such as the header files for the standard C or C++ library.
+There are also specific header files that define special function registers (SFRs); these files are used by both the compiler and the assembler. avr32\lib Contains prebuilt libraries and the corresponding library configuration files, used by the compiler. avr32\plugins Contains executable files and description files for components that can be loaded as plugin modules. avr32\src Contains source files for some configurable library functions and the library source code.
+For the XLINK linker, the directory also contains the source files for components common to all IAR Embedded Workbench products, such as a sample reader of the IAR XLINK Linker output format SIMPLE. avr32\tutor Contains the files used for the tutorials in the Information Center.